sbt/sbt-release/README.md

 ### Skipping tests
 For that emergency release at 2am on a Sunday, you can optionally avoid running any tests by providing the `skip-tests` argument to the `release` command.

+### Cross building during a release
+Since version 0.7, *sbt-release* comes with built-in support for [cross building](http://www.scala-sbt.org/release/docs/Detailed-Topics/Cross-Build.html) and cross publishing.
+A cross release is triggered by supplying the option `cross` to the `release` command:

+    > release cross with-defaults

+Of the predefined release steps, the `test` and `publish` release steps are set up for cross building.

+`release cross` behaves analogous to using the `+` command:
+ 1. If no `cross-scala-versions` are set, then running `release cross` does the same thing as just running `release` (i.e. run the release with the scala version specified in the setting `scala-version`).
+ 1. If `cross-scala-versions` are set, then only these scala versions will be used.
+Make sure to include the regular/default `scala-version` in the `cross-scala-version` setting as well.

+In the section *Customizing the release process* we take a look at how to define a `ReleaseStep` to participate in a cross build.

 ### Custom versioning
 *sbt-release* comes with two settings for deriving the release version and the next development version from a given version.
 These derived versions are used for the suggestions/defaults in the prompt and for non-interactive releases.